 Signs & Symptoms of Puppy Blues

 The signs and symptoms of the puppy blues can range in severity and duration.
 Many of them are actually similar to those symptoms of anxiety and symptoms associated with depressive disorders.
-What characterizes the following signs and symptoms as being part of the puppy blues is that they begin after bringing home a new puppy or dog.
+What characterizes the following signs and symptoms as being part of the puppy blues is that they are situational, beginning after bringing home a new puppy or dog.

-The signs and symptoms of the puppy blues include:
+Signs and symptoms of the puppy blues can include:

 - Feeling overwhelmed